CamoCatX/camocatx.github.io/blog/_posts/2021-10-20-whonix-tor-gateway.md

 ### Note3

-I showed you the easiest way to set up Whonix Tor Gateway, There are other more advanced ways for using Whonix that you can follow.
-Use [Whonix Documentation](https://www.whonix.org/wiki/Documentation) for this.
+There are many ways to set up Whonix.
+Use [Whonix Documentation](https://www.whonix.org/wiki/Documentation) for more info.

 <br>
 ### Reference